vishishtpriyadarshi/CS342-Networks-Lab/README.md

 This repository contains all my submissions to assignments completed during study of the course CS 342: Computer Networks Lab, taken in Autumn 2020 at IIT Guwahati.

-All the details can be find in the respective folders.
+All the details can be found in the respective folders.

 * Lab 1: Introduction to basic Network tools
 * Lab 2: Network Protocol Analysis using Wireshark